astronomer/docs/astro/runtime-image-architecture.md

 ## Differences between Astro Runtime and Apache Airflow

-If your organization is using Software version 0.29 or later, you can deploy Astro Runtime images.
+If your organization is using Astro, deploying Astro Runtime is required and central to the value of our product.
 Astro Runtime includes the following features:

 - The `astronomer-providers` package.
 This package is an open source collection of Apache Airflow providers and modules that is maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
 - Airflow UI improvements.
 For example, showing the Deployment Docker image tag in the footer of all UI pages.